 Important Note- I made 6 sets of shelves in 3 months.
 They varied in length, height, and number of shelves.
 We made 3 sets for my friend’s garage, 3 for mine.
 Pictured are shelves from both his garage and mine.
 I recommend using the cut list as a starting point.
 You will want to measure your space (height of garage and length as well as storage bins that work best for you).
 Then you will want to find what will be optimal for your space.
 You then can use the cut list and supply list as a good framework/starting point for customizing shelves specific to your space.

 - Cut both sheets of plywood in half, length wise, giving you four sheets that are 2’ x 8’.
-One sheet will be scrap or can be used for a second set of shelves.
+One sheet will be scrap or can be used for the second set of shelves.
 Home depot can cut these with their panel saw for free or you can do it yourself with a table or skil saw.

 - Cut six of the 2 x 4 down to 8′ long.